-Brent crude hits 2019 high near $64 on Venezuela sanctions, OPEC
+Oil slides after hitting 2-month high on tight supply outlook

 OPEC supply fell in January by the largest amount in two years, a Reuters survey last week found.
 That offset limited compliance with the output-cutting deal so far by non-OPEC Russia.

-The U.S. sanctions on Venezuela will limit oil transactions between Venezuela and other countries and are similar to those imposed on Iran last year, some analysts said after examining details announced by the government.
+The U.S. sanctions on Venezuela will limit oil transactions between Venezuela and other countries and are similar to those imposed on Iran last year, some analysts said after examining details announced by the U.S. government.

-Underlining the lack of excess supply, Jakob cited a rapidly clearing West African crude market and the structure of Brent crude futures, in which the first-month contract is trading near the price of the second month.

 While OPEC and its allies are cutting output, the United States is expanding supply.
-Nonetheless, figures on Friday showed a drop in the number of U.S. oil rigs to their lowest in eight months, lending prices some support.
+Nonetheless, figures on Friday showed a drop in the number of U.S. oil rigs to the lowest in eight months, lending prices some support.

-"The collapse in oil prices late last year has resulted in more cautious spending by U.S. oil explorers," Vivek Dhar, commodities analyst for Commonwealth Bank of Australia, said in a report on Monday.
+"This points to a less pronounced rise in U.S. oil production," said Carsten Fritsch, analyst at Commerzbank.
+"The oil market is more or less balanced," he added, citing the drop in OPEC output to a level close to forecast demand for the group's crude.

 The main drag on prices has been concern about a possible slowdown in demand this year due to a weaker outlook for economic growth and developments such as the U.S.-China trade dispute.